CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 51: March 24th, 2017

+**Today's Progress**: Finished lesson 50 on [FCC's beta React training](http://hysterical-amusement.surge.sh/) and moved on to MArkup Previewer project

+**Thoughts**: Getting to the end of the lessons was nice, and as usual stepping into a project was a huge shock to the system.
+Ended up spending quite a bit of time just getting a React project up and running but I think I have everything right now.
+Managed to get a fairly basic set-up in place where the user enters text in a text box and that is displayed in a seperate section.
+Now need to look at applying the markup before displaying the result.

 ### Day 50: March 23nd, 2017

 **Today's Progress**: Worked my way up to lesson 48 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)